* M&A talk in pharma sector lifts European shares

 Following a gunfight that killed at least three on Sunday, Washington and Moscow each continued to put the onus on the other to ensure tensions are eased.

-Washington threatened to impose additional sanctions against Russia "in days" if Russia does not implement an agreement struck last week to dampen down the standoff.
+Washington threatened to impose additional sanctions against Russia "in days" if Russia does not implement an agreement struck last week to avert wider conflict.

-Oil prices were supported by worries over Ukraine.
-U.S. crude futures stood at $104.17 per barrel, near a six-week high of $104.99 hit on Thursday.
+The worries over Ukraine supported oil prices.
+U.S. crude futures stood at $104.10 per barrel, near a six-week high of $104.99 hit on Thursday.
 Russian shares fell.
-(Additional reporting by Hideyuki Sano and Vidya Ranganathan in Tokyo and Anirban Nag and Sudip Kar-Gupta in London; Editing by Alison Williams)
+(Additional reporting by Anirban Nag, John Geddie and Sudip Kar-Gupta in London; Editing by Alison Williams)